MVT

 Functional Muscle

-A teenager who builds this kind of strength doesn't just look like an athlete — he moves like one, performs like one, and stays healthier because his body is balanced and resilient.
+A teenager who builds this kind of strength doesn't just look like an athlete, they move like one, perform like one, and stay healthier because their body is balanced and resilient.

-This program uses both.
-Compound lifts form the foundation — squats, deadlifts, presses, rows.
+In this program, compound lifts form the foundation: squats, deadlifts, presses, rows.
+Conditioning metcons build the engine.
 Accessory work fills in the gaps.
-CrossFit metcons build the engine.
-The result is an athlete who is bigger, stronger, faster, and more durable — not just one who looks the part.
+The result is an athlete who is bigger, stronger, faster, and more durable, not just one who looks the part.

 STR